ray-project/ray/doc/source/rllib/rllib-offline.rst

 RLlib represents trajectory sequences (for example, ``(s, a, r, s', ...)`` tuples) with :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` objects (multi-agent offline training is currently not supported).
-Using this episode format enables efficient encoding and compression of experiences, rewriting trajectories, and user-friendly data access through getters.
+Using this episode format allows for efficient encoding and compression of experiences, rewriting trajectories, and user-friendly data access through getter methods.
 During online training, RLlib uses :py:class:`~ray.rllib.env.single_agent_env_runner.SingleAgentEnvRunner` actors to generate episodes of experiences in parallel using the current policy.
-RLlib can also uses this same episode format for reading and writing experiences to offline storage.
-For offline writing RLlib uses the :py:class:`~ray.rllib.offline.offline_env_runner.OfflineSingleAgentEnvRunner` that samples episodes and writes them to offline storage.
+However, RLlib uses this same episode format for reading experiences from and writing experiences to offline storage (see :py:class:`~ray.rllib.offline.offline_env_runner.OfflineSingleAgentEnvRunner`).

 You can store experiences either directly in RLlib's episode format or in table (columns) format.
 You should use the episode format when